-- 0: DEBUG: All activity; the most detailed logging. - reqId (request id): any log lines related to a single request have the same value - level: logged incident's level, always 1 in audit.log - time: date and time (format and timezone can be configured in config.php) - remoteAddr: the IP address of the user (if applicable empty for occ commands) - user: acting user's id (if applicable) - app: affected app (always admin_audit in audit.log) - method: HTTP method, for example GET, POST, PROPFIND, etc. empty on occ calls - url: request path (if applicable empty on occ calls) - message: event information - userAgent: user agent (if applicable empty on occ calls) - version: Nextcloud version at the time of request
+- 0: DEBUG: All activity; the most detailed logging. - reqId (request id): any log lines related to a single request have the same value - level: logged incident's level, always 1 in audit.log - time: date and time (format and timezone can be configured in config.php) - remoteAddr: the IP address of the user (if applicable empty for occ commands) - user: acting user's id (if applicable) - app: affected app (always admin_audit in audit.log) - method: HTTP method, for example GET, POST, PROPFIND, etc. empty on occ calls - url: request path (if applicable empty on occ calls) - message: event information message - userAgent: user agent (if applicable empty on occ calls) - exception: Full exception with trace (if applicable) - data additional structured data (if applicable) - version: Nextcloud version at the time of request